ezsystems/commerce-documentation/docs/guide/basket/basket_ui/adding_products_to_the_basket.md

 !!! note

-    If you want to add more products to the basket (e.g. from wishlist), you need one form around all lines that will add all lines to the basket at once, but you might also need to add only one single product from the list.
+    If you want to add more products to the basket (e.g. from the wishlist), you need one form around all lines that will add all lines to the basket at once, but you might also need to add only one single product from the list.

-    To add single product to the basket, you need to define parent elements with the class `.js-product-line`.
+    To add a single product to the basket, you need to define parent elements with the class `.js-product-line`.

 ### Example for using Ajax

-You need to define one parent element with the class .js-add-to-basket-parent
+You need to define one parent element with the class `.js-add-to-basket-parent`.

 !!! note "Important"